ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 Choose between the following two methods to connect to the cryoSPARC GUI:

-**Option A: Connect via Local Web Browser** : Start a cluster login node terminal shell, and then run `ycrc_launch_cryosparc.sh`.
+**Option A: Connect via Local Web Browser.** Start a cluster login node terminal shell, and then run `ycrc_launch_cryosparc.sh`.
+Follow the printed instructions to connect your local browser to the cluster with SSH, and then open the listed cryoSPARC GUI web address.

-**Option B: Connect via Remote Desktop** : Launch a minimal [OnDemand Remote Desktop session](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood-remote-desktop) (we suggest the following options: devel partition with 1 CPU, 8 GB RAM, up to 6 hours runtime).
+**Option B: Connect via Remote Desktop.** Launch a minimal [OnDemand Remote Desktop session](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood-remote-desktop) (we suggest the following options: devel partition with 1 CPU, 8 GB RAM, up to 6 hours runtime).
 Then run `ycrc_launch_cryosparc.sh` from a terminal window within the desktop environment.
 Once cryoSPARC starts running, the GUI will automatically open in firefox.

 Note that these methods have different pros and cons.
 While **option A** provides a more fluid and seamless interface, **option B** may be more reliable under certain circumstances.